-All Colorado Mesa University students and their minor dependents are entitled to counseling services that include mental health and behavioral health.
-Mental health concerns include depression, anxiety, trauma, and substance abuse.
-Counseling services for individuals, couples and families are also provided.
+All current Colorado Mesa University students are invited to engage in counseling services that include mental health and behavioral health.
+Mental health concerns include struggles such as depression, anxiety, trauma, and substance abuse.
+Counseling services for individuals, couples and families are also available.

 - Tele Behavioral Health and remote access services are available